top of page

 Cider's father is Otto (FTCh Sothebys Choice of Wedgnock), and his mother is by Cluanie (FTCh Birdsgreen Cluedo of Wedgnock).

 He is 33kg, fast, stylish, very fit and athletic.
 He had a brilliant first season picking up and is a very natural gamefinder.
-Easy to train and a really lovely friendly dog - loads of potential!
+Easy to train and a really lovely friendly dog.

 Dob 17/4/21